 The Storytelling Project Sable Sweetgrass | Photo: Courtesy of Sable Sweetgrass February 8, 2022 Sable Sweetgrass Director of Engagement & Reconciliation is inspired by the perseverance of Indigenous artists Cherie McMaster Artist, playwright, and Director of Engagement and Reconciliation for Calgary Arts Development, Sable Sweetgrass believes in the importance of storytelling for learning, creating, and relationship building.
 “I think stories are who we are.
 We’re in this really important and pivotal time right now of truth and reconciliation… we’re learning so much about one another, and I think in the past it’s been that Indigenous people have been learning the history, the stories of Canada and non-Indigenous people and European history and all that, and now… we’re telling our stories and our history.
 We want to share, we want people to know us.”
 Sweetgrass is excited about the granting programs Calgary Arts Development has created to support Indigenous artists, and the introduction of the Indigenous stories podcast to share and amplify those artists’ stories.
 Listen to this week’s podcast to hear more about Sweetgrass, her work at Calgary Arts Development, and our new series, Storytelling Podcast: Indigenous Stories.
-Calgary Arts Development · Sable Sweetgrass | The Storytelling Podcast About The Storytelling Podcast: Indigenous Stories Sharing diverse stories of creativity in our city, The Storytelling Podcast shines a spotlight on artists and projects that connect Calgarians to the arts.
-Part of The Storytelling Project, this series raises awareness about local Indigenous artists who, by living creative lives, are making Calgary a better city, effecting positive change and enriching others’ lives.
+Calgary Arts Development · Sable Sweetgrass | The Storytelling Podcast Sharing diverse stories of creativity in our city, The Storytelling Podcast shines a spotlight on artists and projects that connect Calgarians to the arts.
 Have a story to share?
 Email us at firstname.lastname@example.org.